pyvec/naucse.python.cz/lessons/beginners-en/print/index.md

 Now when our program works we can look closely on what is happening when it's running.
-It's quite simple now: commands are performed one after another from the top to the bottom.
+It's quite simple now: commands are performed one after another from top to bottom.
-The program is like a cooking recipe: a list of instructions that tell you what to do.
+The program is like a cooking recipe: a list of instructions that tells you what to do.

 Soon your programs will look more like a sorcerer's potion (*wait for the full moon and if Mars is in conjunction with Jupiter then stir up three times*) but the principle is still the same: the computer reads the commands from top to bottom